 The NBASW Code of Ethics (2007) indicates that one of the professional responsibilities of social workers is to advocate against all cases of discrimination and work towards social justice.
 Conversion therapy "violates the values of social justice and the dignity of every person by proscribing that only those who aspire to or achieve heterosexual behavior are deserving of all the rights and privileges of the society" (Panozzo, 2013, p.
 372).
-By pathologizing and attempting to change people's sexualities, conversion therapy discriminates against members of the lesbian, gay, bisexual, transgender, intersex, asexual, and two-spirit (LGBTQIA2+) community.
+By pathologizing and attempting to change people's sexualities and/or gender identities, conversion therapy discriminates against members of the LGBTQIA2+ community.
 Social workers have the professional responsibility to not be affiliated with the practice of conversion therapy and should work to eliminate this practice in society, to make a more just society.

-Standard Four

-Working in the Best Interest of the Client
+Standard Four - Working in the Best Interest of the Client